DataCanvasIO/YLearn/README.md

     One can refer to the documentation website for methodologies of many estimator models implemented by YLearn.

-5. Using the all-in-one API: Why
+5. **Using the all-in-one API: Why**

-    For the purpose of applying YLearn in a unified and eaiser manner, YLearn provides the API `Why`. `Why` is an API which encapsulates almost everything in YLearn, such as identifying causal effects and scoring a trained estimator model.
+    For the purpose of *applying YLearn in a unified and eaiser manner*, YLearn provides the API `Why`. `Why` is an API which encapsulates almost everything in YLearn, such as identifying causal effects and scoring a trained estimator model.
 To use `Why`, one should first create an instance of `Why` which needs to be trained by calling its method `fit()`, after which other utilities, such as `causal_effect()`, `score()`, and `whatif()`, can be used.
 This procedure is illustrated in the following code example:

     ```python
         from sklearn.datasets import fetch_california_housing